heshanraj/Assignment---2/README.md

 ### Usage

-- **Admin:**
-  - Login as the superuser.
-  - Manage categories and tasks.
+To get started with using the application, follow these steps:

+1. **Register a Regular User:**
+    - Visit the registration page and create a new user account.
+    - Log out of this account after registration.

+2. **Log in as Superuser:**
+    - Use the superuser account created during setup to log in.

+3. **Assign Tasks:**
-  - Assign tasks to users.
+    - Navigate to the task management section and assign tasks to the newly created user.
+    - This step is necessary because when a regular user creates an account, their information is stored in the database, allowing the admin to manage and assign tasks to them.

-- **Regular User:**
+4. **Regular User:**
-  - Register and log in.
-  - View and complete assigned tasks.
+    - Log back into the regular user account to view and complete the assigned tasks.

 ### Project Structure